 - Noodle Incident:

 - Skipper can't go back to Denmark because of the Copenhagen Incident.

 - In "Kaboom and Kabust", King Julien pieces together one of the penguins' shredded, highly-classified documents:King Julien: This one makes a penguin!...
 But why is he shaking hands with a Sasquatch and the King of Sweden?

 - Occurs again in "Hot Ice", After Julien concludes that the "sky spirits" are mad at him for something Mort did, Mort asks the "sky spirits" if it was for the "you know what" in Maurice's oatmeal.

 - When a Truth Serum-addled Private exposes the secrets of the zoo-dwellers, Marlene has two; first he reveals to everyone that she performs imaginary pop concerts in her room, which the viewers actually saw her do earlier in the episode, and later:Marlene: Okay, all I wanna know is, do you know about-?

 Marlene: With the-?

-Manfredi and Johnson.
-Actually, they have suffered many Noodle Incidents, all vaguely alluded to as terrible warnings from the past, but none ever fully explained.
+- Manfredi and Johnson have suffered many Noodle Incidents, all vaguely alluded to as terrible warnings from the past, but none ever fully explained.

-Older than They Look/Vague Age: The writers seem to delight in providing implausibly high ages for the characters.
+- Older Than They Look: The writers seem to delight in providing implausibly high ages for the characters.
 According to her Nickelodeon profile, Marlene was born in 1952, and Word of God is that Mort is actually thirty-five.
 Private, despite appearing to be a teenager and occasionally acting like a small child, is old enough to have had at least one previous identity, as shown in "Mr Tux".